 Spousal support is the fodder of celebrity reality TV shows and popular media, but it’s no longer the juggernaut it was.
+And what is alimony?

 When you factor in the high divorce rate, it becomes clear that alimony isn’t a reality for many divorced couples.

-Alimony vs Spousal Support: What’s the Difference?
+Spousal Support vs Alimony: What’s the Difference?

 The short answer is no. Here’s how they differ: